I wrote an article for DIVA magazine last month (the September 2013 issue) on non-binary gender. DIVA kindly allowed me to reproduce the article here:

 For many people non-binary gender is unrelated to their biological sex, whereas for some these aspects are related.
 One such person, Lola, said: “I want people to know that intersex people exist and that sex is actually not a binary either.”
 As biologist Anne Fausto-Sterling puts it: “While male and female stand on the extreme ends of a biological continuum, there are many bodies […] that evidently mix together anatomical components conventionally attributed to both males and females.”
 Between 0.5 to 2% of people are intersex, but don’t assume that all intersex people will see themselves as non-binary, or that all non-binary people are intersex.

-Being non-binary is part of the wider trans* umbrella (where the asterisk can stand for many things: gender, sexual, or vestite, for example).
-Therapist and academic Alex Iantaffi says that “around 10-15% of trans* folks seem to identify outside of the gender binary.
+Being non-binary is part of the wider trans umbrella.
+Therapist and academic Alex Iantaffi says that “around 10-15% of trans folks seem to identify outside of the gender binary.
 People with non-binary identities might seek some level of body modification, because this allows them to more fully express their gender identity, but they might also not seek any body modification at all”.

 Such modifications are possible these days as medics increasingly recognise genders beyond the binary.
 Christina Richards, who is a senior specialist psychology associate in two NHS gender identity clinics (GICs), says: “There is a common assumption that GICs only see people who wish to transition to male or female, however this is simply not true.
 At the two GICs I work for (and many other GICs) we see people from a whole spectrum of gender backgrounds with a wide variety of needs and wishes.”